michimussato/OpenStudioLandscapes/README.md

 ---

-# deadline-docker
+# studio-landscapes

 Setup and launch Deadline - your 3D Animation and VFX Pipeline backbone - with ease, independence and scalability.

-A toolset to easily create reproducible
+A toolkit to easily create reproducible
 Deadline Render Farm environment setups: create setups for production, testing, debugging, development,